YaoGroup/DIFFICE_jax/README.md

 folders, respectively.

 ## Getting start with a Tutorial
 We highly recommend new users to get familar with the software by reading the document and playing with the synthetic example prepared in the [`tutorial`](https://github.com/YaoGroup/DIFFICE_jax/tree/main/tutorial) folder.
-The tutorial example allow users to generate the synthetic data of velocity and thickness of an ice-shelf flow in a rectangular domain with any given viscosity profile.
+The synthetic example allow users to generate the synthetic data of velocity and thickness of an ice-shelf flow in a rectangular domain with any given viscosity profile.
 Users can then use the PINNs code prepared in the folder to infer the given viscosity from the synthetic code.
 We provide a [Colab Notebook](https://colab.research.google.com/github/YaoGroup/DIFFICE_jax/blob/main/tutorial/train_syndata.ipynb) that allows users to compare the given viscosity with the PINN inferred viscosity to validate the accuracy of PINNs on inverse problem.